retigra/ZabbixCI/docs/tutorials/quickstart.md

 For this tutorial, you will need to have a Zabbix server and a remote Git repository set up.
 We will be making a backup of your Zabbix templates using ZabbixCI and pushing them to your Git repository.

-After your templates are pushed to git, we will make changes and make sure they are pushed to git.
+After your templates are pushed to git, we will make changes to the templates to show how ZabbixCI can sync these changes.

 ## Prerequisites
 You will need the following things setup and working: